Democrats point fingers while Biden credits Trump for party’s election setbacks

 He also said former President Donald Trump helped Republican candidates by providing a road map of “America First” working-class issues.

 The issue of parental control in education also played an important role in the Virginia races.
-Mr. Youngkin effectively portrayed Mr. McAuliffe as beholden to teachers’ unions and dismissive of parents’ concerns about mask policies, remote learning, the potential teaching of critical race theory, and highly publicized sexual assaults in two Loudoun County schools.
+Mr. Youngkin effectively portrayed Mr. McAuliffe as beholden to teachers unions and dismissive of parents’ concerns about mask policies, remote learning, the potential teaching of critical race theory, and highly publicized sexual assaults in two Loudoun County schools.

 The resulting stormy school board meetings in Loudoun contributed to a warning by Attorney General Merrick B. Garland that the FBI would investigate threats of violence against school officials.
 That also bolstered Mr. Youngkin’s argument that Democrats were not on the side of parents.